Cheryl Eisen: Home stager and interior designer

 In 2017, a New York Business Journal article profiling Eisen's entrepreneurial journey reported that Interior Marketing Group has become a "multi-million-dollar, business" and one of "the largest home staging and interior design firms in Manhattan."
+The same year, Eisen and IMG were honored with Interior Design Magazine's "Best of Year Winner for Model Apartment" for their work on a SoHo apartment at 25 Mercer Street.

 In 2018, a Business Insider article gave readers an inside look into a typical day of Eisen, as IMG’s CEO.
 In the article, "A day in the life of a luxury interior designer, who starts her day with a 'caffeine cocktail,' has designed homes for Chrissy Teigen and John Legend, and goes to a SoulCycle class every night," Eisen reveals the ins and outs of a typical day in her personal and professional life.

 A 2018 Forbes article featured Eisen for her role in creating a “workplace that works for women,” and challenges the statistic that fewer than two percent of female owned businesses ever break the one million dollar mark (as reported by Forbes).

+Inc. Magazine featured Eisen in a video on advice given to business owners titled,"The Brilliant Advice This Self-Made Millionaire Got at 18 (That Has Stuck With Her Ever Since)" in which Eisen calls and thanks her father.

 Eisen is also known for her personal and professional relationship with Real Housewives of New York star, Bethenny Frankel.
 Eisen has assisted Bethenny in designing both her New York City apartment and Hamptons’ home, as seen in numerous press features.

-In 2019 Elle Decor article, featured Eisen for her work as a Celebrity Home Stager, including her work with Keith Richards, Robert DeNiro, Mariska Hargitay, Chrissy Teigen and John Legend.
+In 2019 Elle Decor article, featured Eisen for her work as a Celebrity Home Stager, including her work with Keith Richards, Robert DeNiro, Mariska Hargitay.

 An exclusive interview with Eisen for Elite Daily in September 2019 also shared an inside look at 'What It Takes To Stage Homes For Celebs,' from Eisen's experience working with A-list clients, buyers, and sellers in the luxury staging and design business.

+The same year, Eisen was also named a "Top 50 Interior Designers To Know In 2019" by LuxDeco.
 Eisen was also featured as a celebrity guest on the Business of Home Podcast, which aired on February 17, 2020, discussing her career and "the stager's formula."

 In 2020, Eisen also appeared in two Forbes articles, sharing her input on Home Decor Trends to Expect in 2020, as well as, design ideas to maximize space and functionality in your home.